 In Culturally Responsive Teaching and the Brain, Zaretta Hammond defines cultural responsiveness as:

-While classes in all subject areas should practice culturally responsive teaching, ELA teachers have the unique opportunity to respond to and build cultural knowledge, as well as create a safe space for learning, through the power of literature.
-What’s even better is when you can teach whole novels, practically a luxury in today’s fast-paced classrooms, which allow for sustained engagement with diverse portrayals of human experience.
+While classes in all subject areas should practice culturally responsive teaching, ELA teachers have the unique opportunity to respond to and build cultural knowledge and create a safe space for learning through the power of literature.
+What’s even better is when you can teach whole novels, practically a luxury in today’s fast-paced classrooms, which allows for sustained engagement with diverse portrayals of human experience.
 This year, take advantage of our resources that support your students’ engagement with novels.

 Try this: Use Mirrors & Windows’ Novel Studies, which allow students to choose novels that connect with their identities and interests.
-Novel Studies are student-centered guides to more than 100 titles (and growing!) that you and your students can choose from.
+Novel Studies are student-centered guides to more than 100 titles (and growing!) from which you and your students can choose.
 All you need to do is select and provide the novels, and you already have full lesson plans to guide your students through meaningful discussions and activities that capitalize on their cultural knowledge.